btsrifer/routing-api/README.md

 # About
-This project provides a sample API that generates paths between an origin and destination in a network.
+This project provides a sample API that generates paths between an origin and destination on a network.
 The API is designed in python using the `Django REST Framework` and the network functionalities are implemented using the `NetworkX` library.
 The design of this project assumes that the data that define the network topology (i.e. nodes and edges) reside on an external database.
 When the container of the project is executed for the first time, a sample external database is created and populated with a sample network.

 # Build